wcfrobert/fkit/doc/README.md

 * show_progress: boolean (OPTIONAL)
   * flag to print result from each step
   * default = False
-* RETURNS:
-  * a dataframe containing all relevant analysis results

 ```python
 # moment curvature analysis 180 kips of axial compression